SiobhanP1/art-shop-ecommerce-store/README.md

 #### Test Case 1

-COMPLETE ONE OR MORE TEST CASES

 1. Open the live app.
-The user is shown a home page with a large 'Pop-up Restaurant' heading and a card showing the details of an upcoming event.
-The user notices that there is a 'Book now' button.
+The user is shown a home page with a large heading inviting the user to view local art.
+The user notices that there is a 'View Gallery' button.
-2. Click 'Book now'.
-The user has not logged in so they are directed to a 'Log In' page.
-The user is not yet registered on the app.
-The user notices a 'Sign Up' link above the form.
+2. Click 'View Gallery'.
+The user is brought to the gallery/products page.
+The user notices that there are more products further down the page.
-3. C
+3. Scroll down the page.
+The user sees a piece of art that they like.
+The user notices the 'View Details' button under the piece of art.
+4. Click the 'View Details' button.
+The user sees the detailed information page for that piece of art.
+The user notices the 'Add to Basket' button.
+5. Click the 'Add to Basket' button.
+The user notices a success message in the top right of the screen with an 'x' in the corner.
+6. Click the 'x'.
+The success message disappears.
+The user notices the basket icon in the top-right of the screen.
+7. Click the basket icon.
+The user sees the basket page with their item details in the basket.
+The user notices the 'Secure Checkout' button.
+8. Click 'Secure Checkout'.
+The user sees the checkout form page.
+The user notices that the first field is active.
+9. Type in personal details.
+The user notices the delivery information section.
+10. Type in delivery details.
+The user notices the payment information section.
+11. Type in payment details.
+The user notice the 'Complete Payment' button.
+12. Click 'Complete Payment'.
+The user sees the loading icon and then the successful checkout page.

 ### Fixed Bugs

 ADD FIXED BUGS

-* O
+*

 ### Remaining Bugs

-ADD REMAINING BUGS
+* It is possible to purchase the same piece of art multiple times in different orders.
+* Stripe webhooks are not yet functioning correctly.
+In the event that a user closes the payment window before an order is created but after payment has been processed, there is no back-up system in place to ensure the order is created.
+* While the app is responsive on medium to large screens, on very small screens the checkout and basket pages do not display correctly.

 ## Deployment